 But it’s also a place that attracts those of questionable character.
 With so much money flying around, coupled with paltry amounts of oversight and regulation, the idea of cutting corners here and there can become wildly attractive.
 There have been hundreds if not thousands of Wall Street criminals over the years, their misdeeds ranging from simple insider trading to massive Ponzi schemes, perpetrated over several years.
-The recent financial crisis also saw its genesis on Wall Street, where only a handful of white collar criminals were able to bring the entire country to its knees.
+The 2008 financial crisis also saw its genesis on Wall Street, where only a handful of white-collar criminals were able to bring the entire country to its knees.

-Here we take a look at ten of the more notorious Wall Street criminals of all time.
+Here we take a look at 10 of the more notorious Wall Street criminals of all time.
 Their crimes range in magnitude and severity, and some are noteworthy simply because of who perpetrated them.
 Some names are well-known, others will be new to most people.
 But they all have one thing in common: they used the markets to game the system.

 1. Albert H. Wiggin